Reduce, reuse, recycle!

 What can be put in your recycling cart?

-These items can be put in your cart loose (not in plastic bags):
+These items can be put in your cart loose (not in plastic bags).
+Never use plastic bags.
+Plastic bags are thrown in the trash unopened at the sorting facility.:

 - Bottles (pour out liquid and put caps back on)